Cognos Analytics was first released in late 2015. Since then, there have been frequent releases with the addition of new exciting features and fixes.

-The first thing you will notice when you login to Cognos Analytics is that IBM has decided to retire the outdated interface that’s long been perceived to be hard to navigate and far from the look and feel of other modern applications.
-IBM have responded by providing a slick, modern, and user focused interface which has more emphasis on self-service and user experience, while still delivering the strong “nuts and bolts” BI capability for which it is well renowned.
+The old interface had long been perceived as hard to navigate and far from the look and feel of other modern applications.
+In contrast, the new version emphasises on self-service and user experience, while still delivering the strong “nuts and bolts” business intelligence (BI) capability for which it is well renowned.

 The rebranding of Cognos 10 to Cognos Analytics is more than just a mere name change and provides a clear direction for where IBM is looking to take this product in the future.